-This year, many businesses had their 2020 IT budgets blindsided by the novel coronavirus.
+In 2020, many businesses had their 2020 IT budgets blindsided by the novel coronavirus.
 When the pandemic hit, business and IT leaders redirected and poured their IT dollars into digital transformation initiatives that created efficiencies and enabled the productivity of their remote workforces.
-As we look to 2021, lessons learned from 2020 coupled with a backdrop of economic instability will influence our technology spend in the coming year.
+In 2021, lessons learned coupled with a backdrop of economic instability influenced technology spend this year.
 According to the latest '2020 State of IT: The Annual Report on IT Budgets and Tech Trends', 76% of businesses cited the pandemic crisis as the catalyst for fundamental changes in long-term IT spending plans.
-As a result, digital transformation initiatives are expected to increase next year along with investments in security measures to strengthen small to medium-sized businesses network defenses.
+As a result, digital transformation initiatives are expected to increase in 2021 along with investments in security measures to strengthen small to medium-sized businesses' network defenses.

 "59% of IT decision-makers (ITDMs) say that the effects of the pandemic are accelerating their digital transformation efforts." (source)